BartmanAbyss/vscode-amiga-debug/README.md

 * in disassembly view, skipping subroutines with `Step Over` may not work in inlined functions (limitation of GDB)

 ### Kickstart
-* TODO: detect used kickstart and add debug symbols to GDB
+* TODO: disassembler needs to understand FPU instructions, exec.library 2.04+ uses some and we need to be able to disassemble to get function sizes
 * TODO: profiler: use kickstart debug symbols
-* TODO: dos.library
-* TODO: manual or automatic function size detection?
 * TODO: stack unwinding for kickstart

 ### Gfx Debugger